PageBot/PageBot/INSTALL.md

 ### Finding the installed PageBot with the Finder

-Goto `/Library/Python/2.7/site-packages` in the Finder.
-If there a PageBot reference here, either as .pth file or a Python egg file?
+Go to `/Library/Python/2.7/site-packages` in the Finder.
+Is there a PageBot reference here, either as `.pth` file or a Python egg file?

-* If not, then try to reinstall, there may have been (another) error during installation
+* If not, then try to reinstall, there may have been (another) error during installation.
-* If there is a .pth file, look into it (click-space on the icon) and verify that the path is pointing to where
+* If there is a `.pth` file, look into it (click-space on the icon) and verify that the path is pointing to your PageBot folder path.

 ### Testing in the terminal

-Open a terminal
+Open a terminal, and run the python command

-	++ python
+    python

+You should see the python command prompt:

     Python 2.7.10 (default, Feb  7 2017, 00:08:15)
     [GCC 4.2.1 Compatible Apple LLVM 8.0.0 	(clang-800.0.34)] on darwin
     Type "help", "copyright", "credits" or "license" for more information.
+    >>>

+Then run the `import pagebot` command.
+If there is no error, PageBot is installed properly for this Python, and it will look like this:

     >>> import pagebot
     >>>

-If there is no error, PageBot is installed properly for this Python.

 ### Testing in DrawBotApp